denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 #### a.
 Run pre-analyses

 To **run the pre-analyses** for all the samples specified in `ACDC2019-Samples.xlsx`, on the sightings listed in `ACDC2019-Nat-ObsIndivDist.xlsx`, in the work folder `./pranlys` :
-1. don't run, but check what's gonna happen:
+1. don't run, but check what's going to happen:

     `python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./pranlys -e`